martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/How to add MIDI drums to a Cubase track.md

   - /how-to-add-midi-drums-to-a-cubase-track/
 ---

-# How to add MIDI drums to a Cubase track

 * A quick guide to adding MIDI drums to a track in Cubase.
 Works with or without an external MIDI controller.*

 Add an Instrument track, and select HALion Sonic SE.